chandu09823/chandhan/README.md

 2. **Deployment:**
    - Move to the "Deploy & Run Transactions" tab on the left sidebar.
-   - Choose the "token" contract from the dropdown menu.
+   - Choose the "mytoken" contract from the dropdown menu.
    - Click the "Deploy" button to deploy the contract.

 3. **Interaction:**